-Listed below are New Zealand locomotives currently in service, with a small photo, description and link to a Wikipedia article on each.
+Listed below are New Zealand locomotives currently in service with KiwiRail, as well as a list of preserved locomotives at organisations around the country.
+Each has a small photo, description and link to a Wikipedia article on each.
 Some tips to tell similar classes apart are also included.

 Locomotives